About the Royal Family

 These are worn proudly by the Royalty during their reign at formal appearances, and passed on to the newly crowned Royalty each year at the Royalty Coronation.

-We might be biased, but we think we have one of the best floats!
-It has been in continuous service since 1991, when the Raspberry Festival commissioned it’s construction.
-Our float measures 12 feet tall and more than 30 feet long- and that’s not including the truck that tows it!
+For over 25 years our float served the Raspberry Festival and Hopkins well!
+It has been in continuous service since 1991, when the Raspberry Festival commissioned its construction, until wear and tear forced its retirement in 2017.
+The float measured 12 feet tall and more than 30 feet long- and that’s not including the van that towed it!

-Our Junior Royalty ride on a mechanical merry-go-round.
-Our Senior Ambassadors relax on the lovely park bench.
-The Princesses have fun as they go up and down on the teeter-totter.
-And our Queen enjoys the view from her swing.
+Our Junior Royalty rode on a mechanical merry-go-round while our Senior Ambassadors relaxed on the lovely park bench.
+The Princesses had fun as they rode up and down on the teeter-totter.
+And our Queen enjoyed the view from her swing.

-The Hopkins Raspberry Festival redesigned our float in 2013.
-The float portrays a raspberry basket to honor the history of the festival which started by businessmen and farmers during the Great Depression to boost businesses in Hopkins.
+The Hopkins Raspberry Festival redesigned the float in 2013 to portray a raspberry basket to honor the history of the festival which started by businessmen and farmers during the Great Depression to boost businesses in Hopkins.

 The Raspberry Royalty Scholarship Fund is funded through the work of the Hopkins Raspberry Association charitable gaming operation, fundraisers, and most recently, the addition of the generous participation of the Walser Automotive Group.